-Flour - 2 Tbsp
+- 2 Tbsp Flour

-Sugar - 1 Tbsp
+- 1 Tbsp Sugar

-Water - 1 to 2 Tbsp
+- 1 – 2 Tbsp Water

 For Icing Cross

-Icing Sugar - 1/2 C
+- 1/2 C Icing Sugar

 - Warm 3/4 C milk to 110°F or just warm to touch.
 Mix half of the milk with 1 teaspoon sugar and sprinkle the yeast on top to activate.
 Set aside for 5 to 10 minutes.

-Take the flour in a large mixing bowl add the spice powders, sugar and salt.
+- Take the flour in a large mixing bowl add the spice powders, sugar, and salt.
 Mix well.
-Make a well in the center and pour the activated yeast mix followed by one egg and and one yolk.
+Make a well in the center and pour the activated yeast mix followed by one egg and one yolk.
 Reserve the extra egg white.
 Using a wooden spoon break the egg into the yeast mixture.

-Knead gently for 5 to 10 minutes till the dough becomes smooth and pliable .Form into a smooth ball.
-Transfer to an oiled bowl cover and let rise till doubled, about 1 to 1.5 hours.
+- Add the dry fruits and citrus (if using) and knead gently for a few times to incorporate evenly.
+Form the dough into a smooth ball.
+Transfer to an oiled bowl, cover and let it rise till doubled, about 1.5 hours.

-- Lightly oil a 11" X 9" tray or line the tin you are using with parchment paper.
+- Lightly oil a 11" X 9" tray or line the tin you are using for baking with parchment paper.
 Punch down the dough.
-Add the dry fruits and citrus (if using) and knead gently for a few times to incorporate evenly .Divide the dough into 12 equal portions and form into balls .
-Arrange the balls in the tray leaving enough space (about 1/2") between them to expand.
+Divide it into 12 equal portions and form each portion into a smooth ball.
+Arrange the balls in the tray leaving enough space (about 1/2") between them so it can expand.
 Cover and let rise till almost doubled – about 30 minutes.

 - Preheat the oven to 375°F (190°C).
 Keep the oven rack in the middle.
-Mix the reserved egg white with 1 tsp water to make egg wash.
+Mix the reserved egg white with 1 tsp water or milk to make the egg wash.
 Dip a pastry brush in the egg wash and generously brush the tops of the buns.

-Transfer the buns to the oven and bake to 20 to 25 minutes until the tops are browned nicely.
+- Transfer the buns to the oven and bake for 20 to 25 minutes until the tops are browned nicely.
 Cool in pan for 5 minutes.
 Transfer to a wire rack and cool completely.